doctea/drum2musocv/README.md

 # TODO / future plans + ideas

- - Make the envelopes triggerable by any trigger, not just MIDI

  - 'Acid' harmony output mode, with note ties and automation acid line generation (maybe take some inspiration from [Aciduino](https://github.com/midilab/aciduino) and [endless acid banger](https://github.com/vitling/acid-banger))

  - Separate the harmony inputs, so you can specify different lines to play for each harmony output, including 'only when note held' stuff